HackYourFuture/JavaScript2/Week2/MAKEME.md

 3. [Use the map Method to Extract Data from an Array](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/functional-programming/use-the-map-method-to-extract-data-from-an-array)

-## Step 5: Read before next lecture

-_Deadline Sunday morning_

-Go trough the reading material in the [README.md](/Week3/README.md) to prepare for your next class

-### How to hand in your homework:
+## How to hand in your homework:

 Go over your homework one last time:

-- Does your homework pass all the unit tests?
+- Is your code properly formatted?
 - Does every file start with `'use strict';`?
 - Do the variable, function and argument names you created follow the [Naming Conventions](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md)?
-- Have you resolved all issues flagged by ESLint and the spell checker (no wavy red and green underlines in VSCode)?
+- Have you resolved all issues flagged by ESLint and the spell checker plugins (no wavy red and green underlines in VSCode)?

-If the answer is 'yes' to all preceding questions you are ready to follow these instructions:
+- Create  **1 NEW PULL REQUEST** containing all of this homework

+Here is a refresher on the needed GIT commands & workflow:

 - [Handing in homework](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/homework_pr.md)

+</br></br>

+#### Good luck students!